 The doors will open at 7:30 a.m.
 Students enter the building through designated doors and go to the assigned gym.
 Bus riders will enter through Door #3.
-Car riders/walkers in grades 5 or 6 will enter through Door #1.
-Car riders/walkers in grade 7 or 8 will enter through Door #9.
+Car riders/walkers in all grades will enter through Door #1.
+Upon entering the building, all students are to stay in their assigned areas until the first bell.
 At 7:45 a.m., the bell will sound, and students will be released to go to their lockers and/or respective classes.
 The school day starts at 7:50 a.m. and dismisses at 2:45 p.m.